softwaremill/sttp/docs/requests/cookies.rst

 Cookies sent in requests are key-value pairs contained in the ``Cookie`` header.
 They can be set on a request in a couple of ways.
 The first is using the ``.cookie(name: String, value: String)`` method.
 This will yield a new request definition which, when sent, will contain the given cookie.

+Cookies are currently only available on the JVM.

 Cookies can also be set using the following methods::

   def cookie(nv: (String, String))